NaserJamal/RAG/README.md

 ### For Experienced Developers
 - You can jump to any level, but we recommend at least skimming Level 01
-- Level 02's RRF implementation is particularly elegant
+- Level 02 demonstrates the trade-offs between semantic and exact matching
 - Level 03's semantic chunking showcases advanced techniques

 ### Time Commitment